 A second Server Flow with the name SIP Trunk Flow was similarly created in the network direction.
 The flow uses the interfaces, policies, and profiles defined in previous sections.
-Note that the Routing Profile selection is the profile created for Session Manager in Section 7.9.1, which is the reverse route of the flow, Click Finish.
+Note the Routing Profile selection, which is the reverse route of the flow.
+Click Finish.